-N output ports, however, since our graph model is in essence undirected, we did not differentiate between incoming and outgoing interfaces.
-Additionally, all the S wavelengths at the connected fibers are represented by individual wavelength edges of capacity C{WL} .
-The electronic point, which corresponds to the "Add Drop branch" in Figure 2, is represented by the point E and the optical receivers (OE conversion) and optical transmitters (EO conversion) are modeled by capacitated edges from the wavelength edges to the electronic point.
+The model we used to represent limited OEO conversion capability is depicted in Figure 5(a).
+There are N input and N output ports, however, since our graph model is in essence undirected, we did not differentiate between incoming and outgoing interfaces.
+Additionally, all the S wavelengths at the connected fibers are represented by individual wavelength edges of capacity $C{\rm WL}$.
+The electronic point, which corresponds to the "Add Drop branch" in Figure 4, is represented by the point E and the optical receivers (OE conversion) and optical transmitters (EO conversion) are modeled by capacitated edges from the wavelength edges to the electronic point.
 The capacity equals $M \times C{WL}$, where M manifests restricted OEO conversion capability.
-For M = 0 there is no electronic layer and no OEO conversion, and setting Mto infinity means that there is unlimited OEO conversion.
-In addition, observe that for M = 1 the model accurately reflects the OXC device of Figure 2 with all its capabilities and limitations.
+For M = 0 there is no electronic layer and no OEO conversion, and setting M to infinity means that there is unlimited OEO conversion.

+For M = 1 the model accurately reflects the OXC device of Figure 4 with all its capabilities and limitations.
 More specifically, our model correctly encodes the restriction that one particular λ_i can only be dropped (and added) from just one incoming port (to one outgoing port) at the same time.
 Note also that our model is remarkably flexible in the sense that it is able to express many more optical switching equipments, not just the OXC device above.
-In particular, Figure 3(b) shows the model of an OXC device without electronic layer (that is, the "Add Drop branch" is absent from the device) and Figure 3(c) depicts the model for an OXC with unlimited wavelength conversion capability in the optical domain.
+In particular, Figure 5(b) shows the model of an OXC device without electronic layer (that is, the "Add Drop branch" is absent from the device) and Figure 5(c) depicts the model for an OXC with unlimited wavelength conversion capability in the optical domain.